stoplightio/spectral/docs/guides/4-custom-rulesets.md

 Aliases can be defined in an array of key-value pairs at the root level of the ruleset.
 This is the JSON Schema definition describing aliases.
+It's a superset of `given`, with the notable difference being the possibility to distinguish between different formats.

 ```json
 {